hexalellogram/ROMDocumentation/OnePlus3.md

 1. Inject the boot sector.
 1. Go to MultiROM TWRP Settings and ensure that "Enable no-KEXEC workaround" is checked.
 1. Reboot to system.
+1. Install the [modded MultiROM Manager](https://androidfilehost.com/?fid=457095661767155476).
+Check [this post](https://forum.xda-developers.com/showpost.php?p=67685852&postcount=2) to make sure it is the latest version.

 ## Installing LineageOS 15 [WIP]